sarapinciroli/PinciroliSara.github.io/_pages/about.md

   - /about.html
 ---

 I am afirst year PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I based my previous projects and studies on the field of Optimization and Operations Research.

-I'm graduated in mathematics fro University of Pavia.
+I'm graduated in mathematics from University of Pavia, with a large number of experiences abroad, from Norway to Portugal passing through France and Saudi Arabia.

-You cancontact me at the address marta.pozzi2@phd.unibocconi.it
+You can contact me at the address marta.pozzi2@phd.unibocconi.it